mrjpierce/mocha-itcase/README.md

 ```
 ```
 Output:
-should add numbers correctly (2, 2, 4)
+    √ should add numbers correctly (2, 2, 4)
-should add numbers correctly (3, 3, 6)
+    √ should add numbers correctly (3, 3, 6)
-should add numbers correctly (4, 4, 8)
+    √ should add numbers correctly (4, 4, 8)

+  3 passing (51ms)
 ```